Kwame-K/Hotel-Management/README.md

-# Hotel-Management
+# JAVA
-Application developed in JAVA/SQL to manage hotel reservations
+Application (Desktop and console) developed in JAVA/SQL